jaegertracing/documentation/content/docs/next-release/client-libraries.md

 ## Propagation Format

-When `SpanContext` is encoded on the wire as part of the request to another service, Jaeger client libraries default to the encoding specified below.
-In the future Jaeger will support the upcoming [W3C Trace-Context specification](https://github.com/w3c/distributed-tracing).
+When `SpanContext` is encoded on the wire as part of the request to another service, Jaeger client libraries default to the Jaeger native propagation format specified below.
+In addition, Jaeger clients support [Zipkin B3 format](https://github.com/openzipkin/b3-propagation) and [W3C Trace-Context](https://github.com/w3c/distributed-tracing).

 ### Trace/Span Identity